Skip to main content

 • Yes, absolutely!
 We strongly encourage applicants who were not accepted to apply again the following year.

-• We encourage applicants to review their summary statements and make an appointment to speak with the VPCAT Director regarding their application feedback.
+• We encourage applicants that, after they review their summary statement with their mentors, to schedule an appointment to discuss their feedback with the VPCAT Director.

-• To make an appointment, you can e-mail Erin Wachs.
+• To make an appointment, you can email Jess Brunt.

 VPCAT Research Manager